-As a globally focussed LP in early stage VC funds, we at Blue Future Partners have observed a growing trend of firms investing substantially in software tools, whether developing proprietary solutions or adopting off the shelf tools.
+As a globally focussed LP in early-stage VC funds, we at Blue Future Partners have observed a growing trend of firms investing substantially in software tools, whether developing proprietary solutions or adopting off the shelf tools.
 These GPs believe strongly that automating data gathering, sifting through and selecting investment opportunities, managing relationships and streamlining follow-on funding and exit processes, gives them a competitive advantage over their peers.

 In his white paper How Private Equity and Venture Capital Investors Are Eating Their Own Dogfood, PEVCTECH.com founder David Teten explored how private equity and venture capital investors are trying to automate more of their job.
 Based on this paper, Blue Future Partners and PEVCTech recently completed a large-scale survey to find out which tools are most commonly used by venture capital firms.

-Lisa Edgar, Managing Director at fund of funds Top Tier Capital Partners, observed: “It’s not surprising that venture capitalists are using software to help manage their business.
+Lisa Edgar, Managing Director at the fund of funds Top Tier Capital Partners, observed: “It’s not surprising that venture capitalists are using software to help manage their business.
 The VC landscape has gotten much more competitive and crowded over the past several years, and if investors are not using software tools — they are definitely at a disadvantage.
 In addition to off-the-shelf products, many VCs talk about their own proprietary systems.
 These take considerable time to design, build and populate, and require regular use and “feeding of the beast”, as we call it.
-However, all of the current talk about machine learning and AI tools running on top of these databases is absolutely nonsensical, unless there is keen focus and incentives on getting the underlying data right.
+However, all of the current talks about machine learning and AI tools running on top of these databases is absolutely nonsensical, unless there is keen focus and incentives on getting the underlying data right.
 At Top Tier, we have been continuously refining our database and analytics engine, and we use it and other software mentioned in this article to make better decisions, spot trends, and stay in front of targeted venture capitalists and entrepreneurs.
 As a result, we truly relate to VCs that are using software to make them better investors and stay ahead of the pack.”